GeoMx2022/backend-project-nc-news/README.md

 An in-depth outline query options and functionality for each endpoint is available at GET /api.

 #H4 Hosted App
-A hosted version of the app on Heroku can be found here: https://nc-news-application.herokuapp.com/api
+A hosted version of the app on Heroku can be found here: [NC News](https://nc-news-application.herokuapp.com/api)

 #H4 Repository
 This repository contains all the backend code required for the NC News App.